 Own Home

-A living arrangement where the person owns their own home by what ever means and is basically living independently on their own or with family.
+A living arrangement where the Individual owns their own home and is living independently on their own or with family.
 Some supervision can be provided if the person wishes the assistance.
-Case management and case coordination services are always available on a as needed basis.
+Case management and case coordination services are always available on an as-needed basis.

 Staff Availability